KILTprotocol/web3-login-demo/README.md

 ## Enviroment Variables

 Each instance of this repository needs to include a local list of environment variables.
-This variables determine the comunication with the blockchain, your dApps identity and possibly some function.
+This variables determine the comunication with the blockchain, your dApps identity and possibly influence some function.
 Defining them is part of the set up of your project.

 The .env-file should be on the root directory of this repository.
 It's just called `.env`.
 It is include on the .gitignore list, so that it never gets push to github.